neo4j-partners/neo4j-databricks-demo/docs/GRAPH_AUGMENTATION.md

                      └───────────────┘     └──────────────┘
 ```

 This structure captures transactional reality with precision.
 The graph knows that customer C0001 holds 50 shares of TCOR purchased at $142.50, that the position sits in an investment account at First National Trust, and that TCOR represents TechCore Solutions in the technology sector.
-Cypher queries traverse these relationships in milliseconds, answering questions like "show me all customers holding technology stocks worth over $10,000" without breaking a sweat.
+Cypher queries traverse these relationships in milliseconds, answering questions like "show me all customers holding technology stocks worth over $10,000" with ease.

 What the graph cannot answer: which customers *want* renewable energy exposure but don't have it?

+James Anderson's customer profile mentions renewable energy stocks.
+His portfolio contains zero renewable energy holdings.
+The database knows James holds TCOR, SMTC, and MOBD, all technology stocks.
+It has no idea he wants renewable energy exposure.
+A financial advisor reading the profile would spot this gap immediately.
+The graph remains oblivious.

 That information lives in customer profile documents stored separately, never connected to the graph structure.
 Here's an excerpt from James Anderson's profile (customer C0001):

 > James is particularly interested in emerging technologies and has expressed interest in expanding his portfolio to include renewable energy stocks and retail investment companies.

-The structured database knows James holds TCOR, SMTC, and MOBD (all technology stocks).
-It has no idea he wants renewable energy exposure.
-A financial advisor reading the profile would spot this gap immediately and start a conversation about solar ETFs or wind power companies.
-The graph remains oblivious, and so does any application built on top of it.

-This disconnect isn't a data quality problem.
-The profile information exists; it simply lives in a format that traditional ETL processes ignore.
+The disconnect isn't a data quality problem.
+The profile information exists.
+Entity extraction could pull "renewable energy" as a concept, but that alone doesn't reveal the mismatch between James's stated preferences and his actual holdings.
 Customer service representatives write these profiles during onboarding calls.
 Relationship managers update them after quarterly reviews.
-The insights accumulate in prose form, rich with context and nuance, while the graph database maintains its rigid schema of nodes and relationships.
+The insights accumulate in prose form, describing what customers want rather than discrete entities that map cleanly to graph nodes.

-## The Architecture: Agents as Analytical Intermediaries

-The solution introduces AI agents that operate between the graph database and the document store.
-These agents read both sources, identify discrepancies, and propose graph enrichments that capture insights from unstructured text.
+## The Architecture of Agent-Augmented Knowledge Graphs

 ```
                               ┌─────────────────────────────────────┐